-A fantastic property, located close to the small town of Rothbury in England, called Cragside was the home of William George Armstrong, a renowned English scientist, and industrialist.
-According to the National Trust, Cragside House is the first house in the world to be lit by hydroelectricity.
+Cragside House is a fantastic property located close to the small town of Rothbury, England.
+It was the home of William George Armstrong, a renowned English scientist and industrialist.

-Two years later, water from one of the lakes was used for a Siemens dynamo which generated electricity for the house, powering the incandescent light bulbs installed in the same year.
+Two years later, water from one of the lakes was used for a Siemens dynamo.
+This generated electricity for the house, powering the incandescent light bulbs installed in the same year.

 Cragside was filled with cutting edge gadgets and inventions, as well as pieces of art.
 The house had one of the earliest washing machines, a telephone, central heating and fire alarm buttons all over the house.

 Cragside was regarded as a phenomenon in its time.
 Through the years it has welcomed some famous guests including the Prince of Japan, and the Prince of Wales, as well as others.

 The couple planted over seven million trees and bushes on the property.
 The estate has one of the largest rock gardens in Europe, which extends around the house.

-There is an iron bridge, which is one of the oldest of its king in the United Kingdom, crossing a stream and leading to the Formal Garden on the other side.
+It crosses the stream and leads to the Formal Gardens on the other side.
 The Formal Gardens include an orchard house, Italian terrace and a carpet bedding display.

 Lord William Armstrong died at the estate in 1900.
 He didn’t have any children, so his grand-nephew William Watson Armstrong inherited Cragside estate.

 The last descendant of Lord Armstrong died in 1972 leaving the house in a bad state and desperate need of renovation.